mattermost/docs/source/deployment/ha.rst

 High Availability
 ----

-*Available in Enterprise Edition E20 version 3.1 and later.*
+*Available in Enterprise Edition E20 version 3.1 and higher.*

 High Availability support enables a Mattermost server to maintain service during outages and hardware failures of underlying services and hardware through the use of redundant infrastructure.

-- Support for high availability database configurations is available in Mattermost Enterprise Edition E20 version 3.1 and later.
+- Support for high availability database configurations is available in Mattermost Enterprise Edition E20 version 3.1 and higher.
 - Support for high availability configurations of the Mattermost application server is planned for release in Mattermost Enterprise Edition E20 during summer 2016.

 Setting up an active-passive redundant database configuration